justinlund/dreamcloud-docs/source/dreamcompute/gettingstarted/how-to-create-private-networks-with-dreamcompute-dashboard.rst

     .. figure:: images/how-to-enable-private-networking/network-13.png

-        The floating IP address assigned appeasr on the Compute -> Instances page in the "IP Address" column.
+        The floating IP address assigned appears on the Compute -> Instances page in the "IP Address" column.

 .. _`DHCP`: #dhcp